British African-Caribbean people: Discrimination and racism

 Historically, community centres have sought to address issues that arise within the community, including problems of police harassment and concerns about the housing of African Caribbeans, which was viewed as discriminatory during the early decades of mass immigration.
 One such community centre was the Gloucestershire West Indian Association, which was formed in 1962.
 The formation of this group was in response to a number of issues that arose within the community at this time.
 These included problems around police harassment and concerns about the housing of Black people on certain council estates in the city, which was viewed as discrimination and segregation.
 The centres also allowed African-Caribbean peoples to socialise without risking the potential racial discrimination and aggression of "unfriendly pubs".
-Many of these associations appointed a Community Relations Officer whose role was to liaise between the community and wider British society including the establishment.
+Many of these associations appointed a Community Relations Officer, whose role was to liaise between the community and wider British society, including the establishment.

 Although the community does not face any official or informal restrictions on political participation, Britons of Caribbean origin are under-represented in local and national politics.
 British African-West Indians have long asserted that they encounter discriminatory barriers to most middle- and higher-status occupations, as well as discrimination in hiring practices at all levels of employment.
 There is also considerable evidence that African-Caribbean people experience differential treatment at the hands of public officials, the British courts and penal system, and the police.
 Studies have proposed that the isolation of certain regional urban areas by financial institutions such as insurance brokers disproportionately affects the community to its detriment.

 Britain's school system, despite efforts to address issues of discrimination, has often been accused of being racially biased to a perceived lack of representation of Black history and culture in the cirricula.
+Grenadian author Bernard Coard published How the West Indian Child Is Made Educationally Sub-normal in the British School System in May 1971.
 For example, the distinct Caribbean dialects, creoles and patois (patwah) spoken by many African-Caribbean immigrants and their descendants, have been problematic in the field of education.
 In a study by language and education specialist professor Viv Edwards, The West Indian language issue in British schools, language – the Creole spoken by the students – was singled out as an important factor disadvantaging Caribbean children in British schools.
-The study cites negative attitudes of teachers towards any non-standard variety noting that;
+The study cited negative attitudes of teachers towards any non-standard variety, noting that:

 Although there are hundreds of African-Caribbean teachers in the UK, it has been suggested that their under-representation in inner-city schools is a major factor in the failure, particularly of secondary-level schools, to achieve a satisfactory average of achievement for the community's children (see Bernard Coard and the Swann Report of 1985).